gobravedave/C4-Plantuml-Helper/discovery.md

 See [Visual Studio marketplace](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio) for the 5 star unofficial extension which integrates Draw.io (also known as diagrams.net) into VS Code.

-A simple and easy interface to allow you to create and edit [multi layer](https://drawio-app.com/draw-io-training-exercise-7-create-a-diagram-with-layers-and-images/) SVG files and imbed them into your GIT markdown documents.
+A simple and easy interface to allow you to create and edit [multi layer](https://drawio-app.com/draw-io-training-exercise-7-create-a-diagram-with-layers-and-images/) SVG files and imbed them into your markdown document.

 And with the help of the [C4-Draw.io plugin](https://tobiashochguertel.github.io/c4-draw.io/) you can get a head start on creating navigatable C4 models in no time.

+- [ ] layer links in the svg not working

 ![demo svg with layers](/demoDiagram.svg)